Provide service to motorists using the North Dakota highway system by patrolling and being visible.

 Impact alcohol abuse, DUIs and underage consumption through enforcement, commitment and teamwork.

 Enforce laws on public highways and all state property.

 Enforce laws, safety rules and regulations to include hazardous material requirements involving motor carriers.

 Locate stolen vehicles and investigate the title and registration.

 Effect an arrest, forcibly if necessary, using handcuffs and other restraints.
 Subdue resisting suspects using maneuvers and weapons, and resort to the use of hands and feet and other approved weapons in self-defense.

 Prepare investigative and other reports, including sketches, using legible handwriting, appropriate grammar, symbols and mathematical computations.

-Exercise independent judgment in determining when there is reasonable suspicion to detain, when probable cause exists to search and arrest and when force may be used and to what degree.
+Exercise independent judgment to determine a reasonable suspicion to detain, when probable cause exists, to search and arrest and when force may be used and to what degree.

-Operate a law enforcement vehicle during both the day and night; in emergency situations involving speeds in excess of posted limits, in congested traffic and in unsafe road conditions caused by factors such as fog, smoke, rain, ice, snow and blizzard conditions.
+Operate a law enforcement vehicle during day and night; in emergency situations involving speeds in excess of posted limits, in congested traffic and in unsafe road conditions caused by fog, smoke, rain, ice, snow and blizzard conditions.